Reflecting on the 2019 National Survey on the Cooperative Difference

 Commitment to community is one of Touchstone Energy Cooperative’s core values and literally defines the ‘Cooperative Difference.’
 To better understand the value members place on the range of community engagement activities we undertake, we asked members to rate the importance of many of these activities.
 Members of all ages believe the number one area of community engagement for cooperatives should be to help the community prepare for and respond to natural disasters.

-The full report can be read on cooperative.com or in PDF format.
+The full report can be read on cooperative.com.

 If your cooperative would like to participate in the 2020 National Survey on the Cooperative Difference, please complete this form (hyperlink to the 2020 pdf form) and e-mail it to TSE.Services@ncemcs.com.
 If you have any questions about next year’s survey, you can contact Scott Saff at 919-875-3037 or by e-mail firstname.lastname@example.org.